sam-im/Kollaps/kollaps/kollaps-wasm-runtime/README.md

 # Default WASI runtime for `kollaps-wasm`
-This crate implements the default WASI runtime for `kollaps-wasm` using `wasmtime` with `wasi-preview-2` and networking allowed by default.
+This crate implements the default WASI runtime for `kollaps-wasm` using `wasmtime` with wasi-preview-2 and inherit-networking allowed by default.

 ## Usage
 - Run `./kollaps-wasm-runtime -h` to see the available options.